lizziewilliams09/Physics-BSc-Coding-Exercises/README.md

 # BSc Short Coding Exercises

 This repository contains a collection of small coding tasks and numerical exercises undertaken throughout my BSc in Theoretical Physics (2020–2024).
-Each task is contained in its own Jupyter notebook, with explanations, background, and results documented in the markdown cells.
+Each task is contained in its own Jupyter notebook (with explanations, background, and results documented in the markdown cells) or in a folder with its own README.
 The purpose of this repo is to showcase the coding and computational physics skills I developed during my undergraduate degree.

-## Notebooks
+## Excersizes

 * **Baseballs in Flight** – Simulates batted baseball trajectories under gravity, drag, and spin using Python's `solve_ivp` for numerical integration.
 Includes Monte Carlo sampling to explore variability in initial speed, angle, and spin, demonstrating physics-based modelling and stochastic simulation.